bangawayoo/adversarial-examples-in-text-classification/README.md

 # Detection of Adversarial Examples in NLP: Benchmark and Baseline via Robust Density Estimation

-Anonymous official code for *Detection of Adversarial Examples in NLP: Benchmark and Baseline via Robust Density Estimation*.
+Official code for *Detection of Adversarial Examples in NLP: Benchmark and Baseline via Robust Density Estimation, (ACL Findings 2022)*.

 ## Main Libraries
 * python (3.7.0)